Analysis: Loss of U.S. House leaves Republicans more tied to Trump than ever

 That will almost certainly continue if a shrinking congressional caucus paves the way for greater fealty to Trump.

-In the Senate, centrist Democrats from states that Trump won in 2016 such as Joe Donnelly in Indiana and Heidi Heitkamp in North Dakota were replaced by conservative Republicans who may credit their victories to the president.
+In the Senate, centrist Democrats from states that Trump won in 2016 such as Joe Donnelly in Indiana, Claire McCaskill in Missouri, and Heidi Heitkamp in North Dakota, were replaced by conservative Republicans who may credit their victories to the president.

 Moreover, Trump’s fiercest Republican critics in the Senate, Bob Corker and Jeff Flake, are retiring.
 So is Paul Ryan, the Republican speaker of the House who at times differed with the president’s tone, if not his policies.